 - ISE does not prohibit independent travel with students.
 However, it is expected that Lifelong Learners are mindful of and exercise precautions over travel and activities that can be considered risky or potentially violate SAS/ISE policy.
-This includes hosting students in port for events or extended periods of time at hotels or rentals and drinking alcohol in port. - Model responsible behavior, especially around SAS students and especially with regard to alcohol consumption. - Do not endorse or promote organized third-party travel experiences to students. - Advise students on how to plan their travel with extreme caution. - Be aware that ISE-provided insurance does not cover Medical Expense Benefits for mountaineering, hang gliding, parachuting/skydiving, parasailing, bungee jumping, or racing by horse or motor vehicle/motorcycle.
+This includes hosting students in port for events or extended periods of time at hotels or rentals and drinking alcohol in port. - Model responsible behavior, especially around SAS students and especially with regard to alcohol consumption. - Do not endorse or promote organized third-party travel experiences to students. - Use extreme caution if/when advising students on how to plan their travel. - Be aware that ISE-provided insurance does not cover Medical Expense Benefits for mountaineering, hang gliding, parachuting/skydiving, parasailing, bungee jumping, or racing by horse or motor vehicle/motorcycle.
 (These are prohibited activities for students.)
-ISE strongly advises against participation in these activities. - ISE policy prohibits students from operating motor vehicles.
-Unlike students, Lifelong
+ISE strongly advises against participation in these activities.